-The College will take the following actions to improve retention of females, racial/ethnic minorities, and individuals with disabilities:
+The College will take the following actions to improve retention of females, racial/ethnic minorities, individuals with disabilities, and veterans:

-- Implement cross-learning programs to develop employee's skill and competencies. - Provide quality on-boarding orientations. - Announce training opportunities to all employees. - Broadly announce all promotion and transfer opportunities. - Ensure all employees receive unconscious bias e-learning training. - Ensure all new hires receive inclusive workplace e-learning training.
+- Provide quality on-boarding orientations. - Announce training opportunities to all employees. - Announce all promotion and transfer opportunities. - Provide unconscious bias training to all employees. - All new hires will receive respectful workplace e-learning training. - Human Resources will add professional development training to the College Leadership Advisory Team that includes all supervisors.